UAE: Does your child play Roblox? Experts warns of cyber threats on gaming platforms

 Businessman-turned-comic will perform at Dubai College Auditorium on September 28

-Roblox has become one of the most popular gaming platforms among children, teens, and even adults.
-With its massive user base of over 45 million daily active users, it offers a diverse virtual universe where players can engage in a multitude of experiences — from role-playing and creating their own games to socialising with friends and strangers.
-However, beneath the excitement of its virtual adventures, various cybersecurity threats loom.
-According to Dubai-based experts, these threats are particularly concerning when it comes to children.
+Roblox has emerged as one of the most popular gaming platforms, attracting children, teens, and adults even in the UAE.
+With a massive user base exceeding 45 million daily active users, it offers a vast virtual universe where players can explore a multitude of experiences, including role-playing, game creation, and socialising.
+However, amid all the thrills, cybersecurity threats loom large, especially for children.
+Experts said these threats are particularly concerning for children.

-Managing Director of the Rayad Group of Companies, Rayad Kamal Ayub, revealed that "About 90% of children playing online games like Roblox have witnessed or experienced some form of bullying.
-The anonymity provided by these platforms makes it hard to control or even trace back these interactions."
-This creates an environment where harmful behaviours can thrive undetected.
+"About 90% of children playing online games like Roblox have witnessed or experienced some form of bullying.
+The anonymity these platforms provide makes it hard to control or trace back these interactions," revealed Rayad Kamal Ayub, managing director of the Rayad Group of Companies.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-She also pointed out that "Online harassment through chat or private messaging is another significant risk, with many kids exposed to cyberbullying or even attempts to coax them into dangerous conversations."
+She also pointed out, "Online harassment through chat or private messaging is another significant risk, with many kids exposed to cyberbullying or even attempts to coax them into dangerous conversations."

 Ayub elaborated on this, noting that the rise of sophisticated scams is alarming.
 "Most of these scams target children on platforms like Roblox.
 They try to trick them into downloading malware or submitting personal information in exchange for non-existent rewards," Ayub explained.

-He described how these scams often play out: “You’ll see a link advertising free Robux or in-game items, and it takes you to a website asking for your username and operating system.
-They tell you to enter the number of coins you want, and suddenly there’s a ‘Last Step’ message.
+Ayub described how these scams often play out: “You’ll see a link advertising free Robux or in-game items, and it takes you to a website asking for your username and operating system.
+They tell you to enter the number of coins you want, and suddenly, there’s a ‘Last Step’ message.
 That’s when they lure you into sharing sensitive information.”
-This is a critical step in their scam strategy, Ayub noted, with attackers using these details to hack accounts or access personal information.
+This is a critical step in their scam strategy, he noted, with attackers using these details to hack accounts or access personal information.

 A more troubling concern is the predatory behaviour some users engage in on Roblox.
 Corpuz emphasised, “Predators often pose as peers, gradually building trust with children.
 They will use in-game chat, friend requests, or private messaging to isolate and manipulate young players.
 In extreme cases, this can lead to inappropriate conversations or requests for private images.”